Angel and Royal

-The Angel and Royal is a hotel in Grantham, Lincolnshire, which has been in operation since 1203, making it one of the oldest hotels in the world.
+The Angel and Royal is a hotel in Grantham, Lincolnshire, which has had a hotel on site since 1203, making it one of the oldest hotels in the world.
 The hotel is known to have hosted a large number of royals in the past.

 History

-The hotel, originally named The Angel, started as a hostel built by the Knights Templar in 1203 on the Great North Road, which at the time passed through the centre of Grantham.
+Originally there was a hostel on the site which was named The Angel, this built by the Knights Templar in 1203 on the Great North Road, which at the time passed through the centre of Grantham.
 The hostelry was run by the Knights until their dissolution in 1312.
 The hostel started developing into a coaching inn over the years.

 In 1812 the Inn was sold by Lord Brownlow to Sir William Manners, along with his other property in Grantham.
 In 2002 the hotel was purchased by Ashdale Hotels and underwent extensive renovation.

 Royal visits

 A number of English royals are known to have stayed at The Angel.
 The first to stay was King John, who held court at the hotel on 23 February 1213.
 Edward III and Queen Philippa stayed at the hotel in the 14th century; their heads are carved on the front of the building.

 On 19 October 1483 Richard III held court at the inn.
 It was from the "Chambre de' Roi" that he sent a letter requesting for the Great Seal to issue the death warrant against his cousin, Henry Stafford, 2nd Duke of Buckingham for his instigation of Buckingham's rebellion.
 Copies of the letter, the original of which is kept by the British Museum, are displayed in the hotel's dining room.

 After this, the next royal to visit was Charles I who stayed on 17 May 1633 to receive homage from the alderman of Grantham at the time, Henry Ferman.
 Oliver Cromwell, fighting against Charles, quartered troops at The Angel in 1643 during the English Civil War, after a successful battle near Grantham.
 George IV stayed on a number of occasions in the 19th century.
 Edward VII, who was the Prince of Wales at the time, stayed in 1866.